Belloved: Critical reception

 Joey Akan of Pulse Nigeria expressed that Belloved effectively caters to his diverse fan base with its thematic focus on love and romance, along with gratitude and reflection on his career journey.
 He noted that the album's variety in musical styles and engaging tracks like "Oh Baybe (Hermosa)" and "Favorite Song" showcase Bello's versatility.
 Akan concluded, "He succumbs to their demands on Belloved," rating the album 3.5 out of 5.
 Enisan Daniel of tooXclusive noted that the album showcases a variety of sounds produced mainly by in-house producers, with Cobhams Asuquo contributing to one track.
 Despite its diverse musical styles, Daniel concluded that "Korede Bello only showed how unready he is for a major project," rating it 3 out of 5.
 Wilfred Okiche of 360nobs noted that the album caters to his fan base with its familiar sound, but lacks excitement and variety.
 Okiche observed that while the album is suitable for a younger audience, it may not appeal to older listeners.
 He concluded, "Still there is a positive here, at least for young Bello.
 Belloved is the kind of music sensitive adults would encourage their wards to listen to."
+Chiagoziem Onyekwena of Filter Free wrote that the album was built around a "squeaky clean image" and a "targeted" appeal to his fanbase, commending Korede Bello for finding "a middle ground between pop music and Yoruba folk sounds" while delivering songs driven by a "make the world a better place" outlook.
+He concluded that "Korede’s opus won’t be everybody’s cup of tea.
+But as long as his family, friends and fans are sipping it, he won’t have to worry about the non-Bellovers that prefer coffee – and Korede Bello, quite frankly, doesn’t need to," rating the album 53%.